huhumt/vimrc_huhumt/README.md

 After testing on my debian personal computer, I found it should run "chmod 775 atuo_install.sh" first to make the script executable.

-20170608: I find some problems when run vim on tmux, the colors of vim will change.
+20170608: I find some problems when running vim on tmux, the colors of vim will change.
-I have search for some solutions but haven't totally solve them.
+I have searched for some solutions but haven't totally solved them.
 I am using Mintty terminal emulator on MSYS2(a Cygwin similar) environment.
 If you have some good ideas for it, please let me know, I will appriciate for your kindness.
 Another big problem is I can not run both YouCompleteMe(lack of python-dev support) and